Intricacies of the S corporation form

 - Calculate gain and loss on the distribution of property.

-- Apply the rules relating to qualified subchapter S subsidiaries (QSubs).
+- Apply the rules relating to qualified Subchapter S subsidiaries (QSubs).

 - Calculate the Section 199A deduction.